tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getAccountApplicationInfo.md

 ### Overview

-The `getAccountApplicationInformation` method allows you to retrieve the account's application local state and global state for a specific Algorand account and application ID.
+The `getAccountApplicationInfo` method allows you to retrieve the account's application local state and global state for a specific Algorand account and application ID.

 ### Example Use Cases